Monkeybone: Plot

 Monkeybone is later ordered by Hypnos via a nightmare to stay on course and steals the Oneirix from the sleep institute, leaving a decoy in its place.
-While Monkeybone puts the chemical in farting Monkeybone toys to be given out to the public at a charity banquet, Julie starts growing wary of "Stu's" new behavior.
+While Monkeybone puts the chemical in farting Monkeybone dolls to be given out to the public at a charity banquet, Julie starts growing wary of "Stu's" new behavior.
 In Down Town, Stu manages to escape with the help of Miss Kitty, a catgirl waitress whom he befriended and confronts Death to convince her to send him back to the living world to stop Monkeybone.
 Death complies and gives Stu an hour to do so as she puts him in the body of an organ donor with a cervical fracture.

-Stu makes it to the banquet while Monkeybone is about to propose to Julie, while Herb is exposed to the Oneirix in a Monkeybone doll and starts hallucinating, causing him to strip naked and flee in panic, believing his clothes are rebelling.
-With help from his dog Buster, Stu finally confesses his love and regrets to Julie for never getting a chance to propose to her.
-Stu then manages to use Monkeybone's origin characteristics to cause him to panic which culminates in them fighting on a giant Monkeybone balloon, which is soon shot down by a police officer, causing them to fall to their deaths.
+Stu makes it to the banquet as Monkeybone is about to propose to Julie, while Herb is exposed to the Oneirix in one of the dolls and starts hallucinating, causing him to streak in a panic when he believes his clothes are rebelling.
+Stu finally confesses his love to Julie while expressing his regrets of never getting a chance to propose to her.
+He then manages to use Monkeybone's origin characteristics to make him panic as they fight on a giant Monkeybone balloon that is soon shot down by a police officer, causing the duo to fall to their dooms.

 As they fall back into Down Town, Stu and Monkeybone fight before being caught by a giant robot operated by Death, who places Monkeybone back in Stu's mind, claiming it is where he belongs.
-She allows Stu to go back to his proper body so he can continue making his cartoon as Death says that she is a fan of it.
-Back in the living, Stu and Julie reunite and share a kiss while a still-infected Herb emerges from a nearby fountain and tells the audience to remove their clothes.
-The film then ends with a traditionally animated sequence where the banquet's attendants reveal themselves to be monkeys in disguise.
+She then sends Stu back into his proper body so he can continue his work since she is a fan of it.
+Back in the living world, Stu and Julie reunite while a still-infected Herb emerges nearby and urges the audience to remove their clothes.
+The film then ends with a traditionally-animated sequence where the banquet's attendants reveal themselves to be monkeys in disguise.